Kinau Lanais

 No analysis available

 Sewer is very likely included in the maintenance fee.
 The MLS pattern is nearly universal, with 19 of 20 recent listings checking SEWER.
-No public remarks contradict it, so this is strong building-level evidence.
+No public remarks contradict this, so this is a very high-confidence feature for the building.

 Water is very likely included in the maintenance fee.
-The MLS data shows 19 of 20 recent listings include WATER, which is a very strong building-level signal.
-Public remarks do not dispute this and are broadly consistent with shared utility infrastructure.
+The MLS data shows 19 of 20 recent listings include WATER, which is very strong building-level evidence.
+Public remarks do not provide contrary information, so confidence remains extremely high.

 BBQ is strongly supported at the building level.
-Roughly 15+ listings mention phrases like “BBQ area,” “barbecue area,” or “BBQ areas,” and the remarks are consistent across multiple agents rather than a one-off copy/paste anomaly.
-This is solid evidence that Kinau Lanais offers shared BBQ/grilling facilities.
+Roughly 15+ listings mention phrases like “BBQ area,” “barbecue area,” or “BBQ areas,” and the remarks consistently present it as a shared amenity alongside the pool and guest parking.
+The repeated wording across many listings makes this highly reliable.

 No analysis available